msantos/tunctl/README.md

 ## PRIVILEGES

+### Linux

-On Linux, beam needs to have privileges to configure interfaces.
+beam needs to have privileges to configure interfaces.

 To add cap_net_admin capabilities: